-10 The poverty intensity for this index is defined as: poverty intensity=poverty ratedivorce ratepoverty gap.
+9 The poverty intensity for this index is defined as the product of the poverty rate, the divorce rate, and the poverty gap.
 For this reason, the implicit weights for female lone-parent poverty appear much different than the implicit weights of the poverty groups.
 Note that these are the implicit weights in terms of the index for each individual poverty group and that the relative valuations for the IEWB are yet to be determined.